hansonkd/skyline/README.md

 ## Goal

-Skyline aims to be a framework for building brokers, not configuring brokers.
+Skyline aims to be a framework for building brokers, not configuring them.

+The [MQTT protocol](http://mqtt.org) is pretty open in terms of what you can do with it.
+For example, the "$SYS/\*" topic path that is typically used for system statistics and reports but it is only a recommendation and how it is implemented is up to the broker.
+You can also automatically subscribe to additional topics if one topic is subscribed to, or publish additional messages.
+Skyline is designed so what you build will adhere to the MQTT standard, but everything else is up to you!

-It is also a mechanism for plugging into outside events, like building an Adapter for Phoenix Channels (not implemented yet).
+It also should be flexible enough to use Skyline as a Transport for Phoenix Channels so MQTT devices can talk directly to a Phoenix app (not implemented yet).

 ## MQTT in a nutshell